Native Pathways Program

 Locations and Schedule

-All NPP sites meet 3 weekends at the Evergreen Longhouse on the Olympia campus per quarter.
+All NPP sites meet 3 weekends per quarter at the Evergreen Longhouse on the Olympia campus.
 Longhouse Gatherings begin at 10am on Saturdays and end at 4pm on Sundays.
 Campus housing is available for the Longhouse Gatherings for registered students.

-Interested students should contact Dawn Barron, Director at firstname.lastname@example.org or Toby Sawyer, Asst.
-Director at email@example.com for more information or to register for the NPP upper-division program.
+Interested students should contact Dawn Barron, Director at email@example.com or Toby Sawyer, Assistant Director at firstname.lastname@example.org for more information or to register for the NPP upper-division program.

 For students with under 90 credits, please contact Dawn or Toby to find out about our NPP affiliated courses that are open to all level students.

-The core 12-credit NPP curriculum is designed to provide students expanded knowledge and skills in research, rhetoric, writing, critical thinking, service-learning, and community leadership through an indigenous lens.
+The core 12-credit NPP curriculum is designed to expand knowledge and skills in research, rhetoric, writing, critical thinking, service-learning, and community leadership through an indigenous lens.
 We believe students are best served by a well-defined consistent program that balances relationality, personal authority, indigenous knowledge, and academics.

 - Relationality emphasizes the balance of indigenous relationships (kinship, cultural, community) with academics; by utilizing this students remain full circle.